Saturday, August 29, 2009

 Camera Critters

-Our friends the Guineafowl, visiting from the neighbor's farm.
-I hope they come around next Japanese Beetle season, perhaps they might put a dent in the JB population.
+Our friends the guineafowl, visiting from the neighbor's farm.
+I hope they come around next Japanese beetle season, perhaps they might put a dent in the JB population.

 Prissy, protesting about having her picture taken rather than being petted.